clifford2/vigil-local-container/README.md

 # Vigil Local

+A Vigil Local container image with probe script support.

 ## About Vigil

 [Vigil](https://github.com/valeriansaliou/vigil) is an open-source Status Page you can host on your infrastructure, used to monitor all your servers and apps, and visible to your users (on a domain of your choice, eg. status.example.com).